Open-CMSIS-Pack/cpackget/README.md

 If later it is needed to update the public index file, just run `cpackget index https://vendor.com/index.pidx` and `.Web/index.pidx` will be updated accordingly.

+**As of v0.7.0, the pack root is read-only, with permissions being handled by cpackget.** Changing any permissions manually inside the pack root might cause erratic behavior, potentially breaking functionality.

 ### Adding packs